atusmk2/AtusMisc/README.md

-# Atus' Misc
+# Atus' Miscellaneous Additions
-Silly Mod for Terraria 1.4
+Silly Mod for Terraria 1.4, for learning purpose and w/e.

-Mainly to be used along with [Terraria Overhaul](https://github.com/Mirsario/TerrariaOverhaul/).
+Not tested in multiplayer, use at your own discretion.

 What's changed so far:
 =========================================================================================